MaiaWilliams/MaiaWilliams.github.io/index.md

 #### Geogeeks and FOSS4G, 2021 -
 I help organise [Geogeeks](https://geogeeks.org/) events.
 Geogeeks is a community group for people interested in open source tools and data for geospatial.
 We run regular hack nights, speaker events and OpenStreetMap mapping days.
 There are drinks, pizza, like minded people, urban exploring, nerdy spatial speak - the best!

 In 2021 I helped organised the [FOSS4G SotM Oceania Perth Hub](https://foss4g-perth.org/) conference.
 This was a local event coniciding with other regional Oceania conference hubs.
-It was fantastic, we'll do it again one another year.
+It was fantastic, we'll do it again one day.

 #### Wikimedia Australia Wikidata Fellowship project, 2022 -
 In 2022 I participated in a mentored fellowship focussed on developing a method for the semi-automated use of Wikidata population values in Australian place Wikipedia article infoboxes.
 With (a lot of!) support I developed a Lua module to aid this workflow.